-Sara Megibow: Sara Megibow is a literary agent with kt literary out of Highlands Ranch, CO.
+Sara Megibow, Senior Agent (Pronouns: She/Her, Salutation: Ms.) is a literary agent with kt literary out of Highlands Ranch, CO.
 She has worked in publishing since 2006 and represents New York Times bestsellers authors including Margaret Rogerson, Roni Loren, Jason M. Hough and Jaleigh Johnson.
 She specializes in launching debut authors and working on long-term career development and profit strategy with them.
 She is a graduate of Northwestern University with degrees in Women’s Studies, Gender Studies and American History.
 Always LGBTQ+ Friendly!

-Renee Nyen: Several years in the editorial department at Random House’s Colorado division provided Renee with the opportunity to work with bestselling and debut authors alike.
-After leaving Random House, she came to KT Literary in early 2013.
-She loves digging into manuscripts and helping the author shape the best story possible.
+Renee Nyen, Agent: (Pronouns: She/Her, Salutation: Ms.) Several years in the editorial department at Random House’s Colorado division provided Renee with the opportunity to work with bestselling and debut authors alike.
+After leaving Random House, she came to kt literary in early 2013.
+She currently runs the kt literary podcast and our Instagram feed, and also loves digging into manuscripts and helping the author shape the best story possible.
 Though this is great for her profession, it tends to frustrate people watching movies with her.
 With a penchant for depressing hipster music and an abiding love for a good adventure story, Renee is always looking for book recommendations.
 Even if that means creeping on people reading in public.
 Which she does frequently.
-She makes her home in Arizona with her husband, and their
+She makes her home in Arizona with her husband and their three children.